cibere/Flow.Launcher.Plugin.rtfm/docs/settings.rst

 --------
 If you would like, you can create backups by using the ``Export Settings`` and ``Import Settings`` buttons.
 When exporting your settings, a file called ``rtfm_settings.txt`` will be downloaded to your downloads folder.

+.. _add_manual:

 Adding a manual/doc
 -------------------
 To add a manual or doc, find the ``Add Manual`` section and input a keyword and location.
-The location can be a full url (ex: ``https://rtfm.cibere.dev/latest``), url without scheme (ex: ``rtfm.cibere.dev/latest``), or a path (ex: ``C:\Users\cibere\rtfm\docs\_build\html``).
+The location can be a full url (ex: ``https://rtfm.cibere.dev/dev``), url without scheme (ex: ``rtfm.cibere.dev/dev``), or a path (ex: ``C:\Users\cibere\rtfm\docs\_build\html``).
 When you press ``Add``, the plugin will try to guess which format the manual/doc conforms to.
 If either a preset or type that is supported is found, the doc/manual will be added to the list of docs/manuals on the website.
 If the manual/doc can't be indexed, you will receive an error.

 ..
 WARNING::

     Adding a manual/doc does NOT save it.
 See `the saving section <#saving-your-settings>`__ for more info.

+.. _manual_troubleshooting:

 Troubleshooting
 ~~~~~~~~~~~~~~~~
 If a manual/doc that you want to use could not be indexed, you have a couple of things you can try:

 1. Make sure the location you provided is the exact link to the root of the version of the manual/doc that you want to index.
-For example, instead of using something like ``https://rtfm.cibere.dev/latest/installing.html#install-from-source``, trim it down to ``https://rtfm.cibere.dev/latest`` instead.
+For example, instead of using something like ``https://rtfm.cibere.dev/dev/installing.html#install-from-source``, trim it down to ``https://rtfm.cibere.dev/dev`` instead.
 2. Make sure your copy of the plugin is up to date, as there might have been changes that added support for the doc/manual you are trying to use.
 3. If neither of the two options above worked, consider opening an `issue request on github <https://github.com/cibere/Flow.Launcher.Plugin.rtfm/issues/new>`__ requesting support for the manual/doc to be added.
 4. If neither of the first two options worked and you either don't have a github account or don't want to create one, you can ask for help on the `official flow discord server <https://discord.gg/QDbDfUJaGH>`__.